 Check out my book Reflections on the Resurrection to take you deeper into the miracle of the resurrection!

 If you would like to participate in our continued missionary work, just click here.
-We are involved in ongoing church planting and leadership development efforts there.
+We are involved in ongoing church planting and leadership development efforts in the US, Africa, India, and South America.
 Thanks so much!